peterngineering/noomxffplayer/README.md

 GL and enjoy!
 *I might upload an example systemd unit soon.*

-This is so easy to do, I won't be building a dedicated build for it, all the debian and other distros have this tech available, and it's not deprecated :)
+This is so easy to do.

 ### Downsides?
 * Using non omxplayer options do use more CPU, but its not too bad.
 * Using it on the original single core rpi0/0w might be different result though and I havent tried that yet.
 I suspect it might use 100% of a single core arm cpu,
 * but in a decicated kiosk setup you might get it to work acceptably.
 I will post updated results here after I try it on a rpi0/0w with a debian based distro.

+*I might build a version for this repo that is lean and tuned for the rpi0/0w that will come with a systemd template pre-setup with example usage.*